Skip to content

 You must ensure the safety of yourself and others while skiing, both inside and around the ski resort.
-It's simple: Follow these tips!
+It's simple: Follow the 10 ski etiquette tips to enhance safety while skiing downhill for yourself and others on the slopes.

 After the ski center's regular opening hours, the area is treated as a construction zone, and machinery may be in operation.
 Snow groomers will be on the trails, and they can appear unexpectedly if you are skiing down at high speed.
 Please exercise caution.
 A snow groomer equipped with a winch uses a steel cable that connects the machine to a winch anchor.
 This cable is relatively thin, hard to see, and often lies just above the snow.
 To ensure safety, always establish eye contact with the driver before approaching a snow groomer.
 It is prohibited to move within 25 meters of snow groomers that are in operation.